-Letter to the Editor
+Letters to the Editor

-Editor, – I refer to the article 'Flying and thromboembolism' (Aust Prescr 2009;32:148-50) and the patient's perspective on the same topic (Aust Prescr 2009;32:150-1).
+Editor, – I was staggered to read the article on 'Flying and thromboembolism' (Aust Prescr 2009;32:148-50) and not see the word 'pregnancy' mentioned once in the entire article.

 I think this glaring omission needs to be corrected as there is too much evidence-based research confirming that pregnancy is associated with a significantly raised incidence of deep vein thrombosis on long-haul flights.